Subscribers Receiving Email Alerts with Bad Links

 Hi Leah - I'm afraid it's looking like your problems are internal to Jetpack, rather than between Jetpack and other parts of the Commons.
 Because most of Jetpack's functionality happens on wordpress.com's servers, there's little that I can do to debug.
 I think your best course of action at this point is to reach out to Jetpack support to report your existing problems.
 They'll be able to look into their internal logs to detect problems with outgoing notifications, and they may also have something to say about the weird permalinks.
 I've found them to be pretty responsive in the past. https://jetpack.com/contact-support/

 Please let me know if they're able to help you, and feel free to loop me into the conversation if necessary.

-#10 Updated by Boone Gorges over 2 years ago
+#10 Updated by Boone Gorges about 5 years ago

 I wanted to record here that I sent an upstream bug report to PressForward, and had a fix committed, that should fix the fatal error described above in future versions of PF: https://github.com/PressForward/pressforward/issues/859

-#12 Updated by Boone Gorges about 2 years ago
+#12 Updated by Boone Gorges almost 5 years ago

 - Status changed from Reporter Feedback to Resolved

 Hi Leah - I believe that I've tracked down the cause of the issue.
 It's described in #6875.
 Please read through that ticket for the gory details.
 In the meantime, I'm going to mark this one as resolved.
 If problems continue to come up, please don't hesitate to reopen.